Buying property in Canada as an American: 2026 guide

 Snapshot of foreign-ownership rules

-Canada’s federal law blocks most non-Canadians from buying residential property located inside census metropolitan areas and census agglomerations through December 31, 2026.
-“Residential property” generally means buildings with three or fewer dwelling units, while properties outside CMA or CA boundaries fall outside the rule.
-Commercial real estate is not targeted by this ban. -
+The federal law blocks most non-Canadians from buying residential property inside census metropolitan areas (CMAs) and census agglomerations (CAs).
+"Residential property" generally means buildings with three or fewer dwelling units.
+Properties outside CMA or CA boundaries, and commercial real estate, fall outside the ban entirely.

 How federal and local rules interact

-The federal prohibition sets a nationwide baseline, while provinces and municipalities add their own taxes for foreign buyers where purchases are otherwise allowed.
-These include surcharges such as Ontario’s Non-Resident Speculation Tax, British Columbia’s Additional Property Transfer Tax, and other local levies that can significantly raise closing costs. -
+The federal prohibition sets a nationwide baseline, while provinces and municipalities layer their own taxes on top where purchases are otherwise permitted.
+Ontario's Non-Resident Speculation Tax, British Columbia's Additional Property Transfer Tax, and local levies in cities like Toronto can significantly raise closing costs beyond the purchase price.

 What the federal prohibition covers